uberpixel/Documentation/docs/scene/rnworldcoordinator.rst

 		.. note:: Only one world can be loaded at once, this method will throw an exception if there is a second loading attempt while an old one is still running
 		.. note:: Upon return, the given world is already the active world.

+	.. function:: Progress *LoadWorld(const std::string &file)

+		Opens the file and loads it using the default deserializer class into a new world, which is then made active.

+	.. function:: Progress *LoadWorld(Deserializer *deserializer)

+		Loads a world that has been previously serialized from the given deserializer.

 	.. function:: bool IsLoading() const

 		Returns true if the world coordinator is currently loading a world

+	.. function:: void SaveWorld(const std::string &file)

+		Saves the active world into the specified file using the default serializer class.

+	.. function:: void SaveWorld(Serializer *serializer)

+		Saves the active world into the given serializer, but doesn't write it to disk.

 	.. function:: World *GetWorld() const

 		Returns the currently managed world.

+	.. function:: std::string GetWorldFile() const

+		If the world has been loaded from a file, the path of that file is returned by this function, otherwise an empty string.

 Messages
 ========